Oguzhanka/crime-predictor/README.md

 ## How to use?

-After setting up the configuration file with the desired parameters, the model could be trained with the following
+First the configuration file should be tuned.
+Configuration file consists of different sections of hyperparameters for different models and data preprocessing methods.
+After setting up the configuration file with the desired parameters, the model could be trained with the following command:
-command:

 ```
 python main.py